 Buy Now: Available at ContenderBicycles.com

 Few gravel bikes deliver the all-around prowess they promise.
 Most are great on gravel, but uninspiring on the road.
-The Open UPPER changes the game by delivering racy on-road performance combined with inspired and capable off-road prowess.
+The Open UPPER changes the game by delivering excellent on-road performance combined with inspired and capable off-road prowess.
 That "one bike quiver" is a reality with the UPPER.